confusables/hero-thousand-faces/content/stories.md

 ---

-*Author's note: This account represents what the contributor is comfortable sharing.
+*Editor's note: This account represents what the contributor is comfortable sharing.
 Please respect that no further details will be provided.*

 ---